cerebis/sim3C/README.md

 ### Usage

-We recommend that users start sweeps by using the ```meta-sweeper.sh``` launch script.
+We recommend users start sweeps using the ```meta-sweeper.sh``` launch script.
 It is the easiest way to start meta-sweeper, providing a tiny bit of boiler plate to the subordinate workflows.
 Namely, it obtains the installed path of meta-sweeper and checks that nextflow exists on the path.

 How parameters are varied over the sweep are defined in a Nextflow configuration file.
 An example ```sweep.config``` along with supporting files in ```test``` has been provided.